 Nitric oxide is a free radical gas serving formed from the actions of nitric oxide synthease catalyzing the abduction of guanidine nitrogen from arginine, raising intracellular levels of cyclic-guanosine 3', 5'-monophosphate and yielding nitric oxide and water (Wang, 2019).
-The nitric oxide syntheses isoenzymes are expressed in the epithelium of the airways in both normal and asthmatic subjects.
+The nitric oxide synthease isoenzymes are expressed in the epithelium of the airways in both normal and asthmatic subjects.
 Physiologically, nitric oxide causes vasodilatation and relaxation of airway smooth muscles.
 It inhibits platelet aggregation, induces disaggregation of aggregated platelets, and inhibits platelet adhesion to the vascular endothelium.
-In the face of inflammatory processes, more nitric oxide is produced and, in turn, is reduced in the face of glucocorticosteroids.
-Studies indicate that inhaled nitric oxide treatment is generally safe; potential side effects, including methemoglobinemia, inhibition of platelet aggregation and systemic vasodilatation, are often clinically insignificant (Ruan, 2015).
+In the face of inflammatory processes, more nitric oxide is produced and, in turn, is reduced in the face of glucocorticosteroids (Ruan, 2015).

 Inhaled nitric oxide has been proposed as a treatment option for pulmonary hypertension and hypoxemic respiratory failure.
 The U.S. Food and Drug Administration (1999) approved inhaled nitric oxide (marketed as INOmax gas, Mallinckrodt Hospital Products IP Limited, Hampton, New Jersey) as a vasodilator to improve oxygenation and reduce the need for extracorporeal membrane oxygenation in term and near-term (> 34 weeks of gestation) neonates with hypoxic respiratory failure associated with clinical or echocardiographic evidence of pulmonary hypertension, in conjunction with ventilatory support and other appropriate agents.
 The U.S. Food and Drug Administration (2004) warns of rebound pulmonary hypertension syndrome following abrupt discontinuation from inhaled nitric oxide, methemoglobinemia, airway injury, and heart failure as a result of nitric oxide.
-Off-label use is widespread (Keszler, 2012).

 Inhaled nitric oxide can cause adverse effects, primarily those associated with dose.
-These effects can include worsening heart failure, hypotension, pulmonary vasospasm, and methemoglobinemia (Witek, 2023).
+These effects can include worsening heart failure, hypotension, pulmonary vasospasm, and methemoglobinemia.
+Off-label uses are emerging (Witek, 2023).